slaugh/Backbone/README.md

 virtual environment is already set up for you, and you can start working on the code.

-To work on the sample code, you'll need to clone your project's repository to your local computer.
+To work on the code, you'll need to clone your project's repository to your local computer.
 If you haven't, do that first.
 You can find instructions in the AWS CodeStar user guide at https://docs.aws.amazon.com/codestar/latest/userguide/getting-started.html#clone-repo.

 1. Create a Python virtual environment for your Django project.
 This virtual